 - Glue the small white circles into the larger gray circles to form the eyes for your snowy owl.

-- Draw on some details and the centers of the eyes.
+- Draw on some details.

 - Then draw some details on the wings.